 8. Sexual intimacy

-- Communication is the key to enhance sexual intimacy in the relationship.
-Share your likes and dislikes about sex, honestly with your partner
+- Communication is the key to enhance sexual intimacy in a relationship.
+Share your likes and dislikes about sex honestly with your partner.

-Remember, to make true sense of your existence, find happiness, adapt to your life changes and ensure that your relationship survives the test of time – you have to take heed of the different types of intimacy and work on nourishing them effectively.
+To make true sense of your existence, find happiness and ensure that your relationship survives the test of time – you have to take heed of these different types of intimacy and work on nourishing them effectively.